neuronsimulator/nrn/docs/courses/using_modeldb_and_modelview.rst

 Another example: Mainen and Sejnowski 1996 `modeldb.yale.edu/2488 <https://senselab.med.yale.edu/ModelDB/showmodel.cshtml?model=2488#tabs-1>`_
 ----------------------------------------------------------------------------------------------------------------------------------------------

-    Mainen ZF, Sejnowski TJ (1996)

-    Influence of dendritic structure on firing pattern in model neocortical neurons.
+    Mainen ZF, Sejnowski TJ (1996).
+Influence of dendritic structure on firing pattern in model neocortical neurons. *Nature* 382:363-6. doi: `https://doi.org/10.1038/382363a0 <https://www.nature.com/articles/382363a0#citeas>`_

-    Nature 382:363-6

 This one has interesting anatomy and several mod files.
 Begin by downloading the model from `https://modeldb.yale.edu/2488 <https://senselab.med.yale.edu/ModelDB/showmodel.cshtml?model=2488#tabs-1>`_

 The model archive patdemo.zip has already been downloaded and unzipped.
-Its contents are in :menuselection:`exercises --> modeldb_and_modelview --> patdemo`
+Its contents are in exercises/modeldb_and_modelview/patdemo

 1. What physical system is being represented, and for what purpose?